 There are at least 4 Trustee Board meetings each year, where the performance and administration of the Fund is reviewed and discussed.
 There are also 2 Committees of the Board, each acting in an advisory capacity.
 These are the Investment Committee and the Technical and Communications Committee.
 Each Trustee Director is a member of at least one Committee.
 These Committees also meet at least 4 times each year.

 Can I be a Trustee Director?

-Yes, the Trustee Board is made up of 10 Trustee Directors with 5 appointed by the Company and 5 appointed by members and dependants 'Member-Nominated Directors'.
-The 5 Member Nominated Directors are made up of 2 employees and 3 pensioners.
+Yes, the Trustee Board is made up of 8 Trustee Directors with 4 appointed by the Company and 4 appointed by members and dependents 'Member-Nominated Directors'.
+The 4 Member Nominated Directors are made up of 1 current employee and 3 deferred/pensioner members.

 The position of a Trustee is a responsible one and should not be taken lightly, but it can also be a worthwhile experience.
 For more details see the Introduction to Trusteeship.